Toloka/toloka-kit/README.md

 ```
 $ pip install toloka-kit
 ```
 Note: this project is still under heavy development and interfaces may change slightly.
-For production environments please specify exact package version such as `toloka-kit==0.1.3`
+For production environments please specify exact package version.
+For example: `toloka-kit==0.1.8`

 **Try your first program and checks the validity of the OAuth token:**
 ```python